-- The main boom must be fully raised; Instructions. - The engine must be switched off and secured against unauthorised use; p.
+- The truck crane must be level and on outriggers; Operating Instructions. - The main boom must be fully raised; Operating Instructions. - The engine must be switched off and secured against unauthorised use; p.
 2 3. - If the fuel is dirty: Reduce the maintenance interval.

-Risk of environmental damage due to leaking consumables.
 Always let consumables drain into suitable receptacles.
 Wipe up any consumables that escape.